Skip to main content

 -- Error: invalid input syntax for type integer: "admin"

-The application returns different content based on whether the injected condition is true or false.
+The page content changes based on whether your injected condition is true or false.

 -- Step 1: Confirm the injection